awcodes/filament-quick-create/README.md

 ### Custom resource label

 By default, Quick Create will create the label from the resource's model.
-You can override this by providing an optional `getQuickCreateLabel` in your resource class.
+You can override this by providing an optional `getQuickCreateLabel()` method in your resource class.

 ```php